Create Low-Carbon Economy

 Improve energy efficiency of production processes

-Improving energy efficiency in the energy-intensive chemical sector is a determining economic success factor and an important instrument to further reduce GHG emissions and thus facilitate the transition to climate neutrality
+Improving energy efficiency in the energy-intensive chemical sector is a determining economic success factor and an important instrument to further reduce GHG emissions and thus facilitate the transition to climate neutrality.

 Total energy consumption

+Significant advancements in energy efficiency and energy recovery in production processes have lowered the total energy consumption in the chemical and petrochemical industry, despite a sharp rise in the production index (53% by 2021).
 Natural gas and electricity are the primary energy sources, accounting for 38% and 28% respectively in 2021.
 Oil and petroleum products used as energy source *peaked in the late nineties but decreased slowly during the last two decades to around 15%.
 Energy consumption out of solid fossil fuels was relatively low in 1990 and decreased further by 69% over the period 1990-2021.
 As we move towards climate neutrality, electricity consumption is projected to rise.
 Ensuring ample availability of low-carbon electricity will be crucial.

 *It is important to keep in mind that natural gas, oil and petroleum products are not only used as energy source, but also as feedstock, see Connect Circular Economy.